 Ha!
 That’s a total lie.
 Nobody gives up dessert.

-But these art spaces for kids would make us consider it.
+But these gorgeous art spaces would make us consider it.
 Okay, maybe for a day.
 An hour.

-Even if you can’t swing giving up an entire room for your kids in which to make art, there are plenty of amazing art space ideas here to inspire you to even carve out a corner or a nook somewhere.
+Even if you can’t swing using an entire room for your kids to make art in, there are plenty of amazing art space ideas here to inspire you to even carve out a corner or a nook somewhere.
 Chances are, if your kids have a special area where they can grab art supplies at a moment’s notice, they will make more art on a regular basis.

 Now onto the drool-worthy kid art spaces.